chef/chef-web-docs/content/resources/chef_gem/_index.md

 - property: package_name
   ruby_type: String
   required: false
-  default_value: null
-  new_in: null
   description_list:
-  - markdown: 'An optional property to set the gem name if it differs from the
+  - markdown: An optional property to set the package name if it differs from the resource block's name.

-      resource block''s name.'
 - property: source
   ruby_type: String, Array
   required: false
-  default_value: null
-  new_in: null
   description_list:
   - markdown: 'Optional.
 The URL, or list of URLs, at which the gem package is